does sweat make your hair grow

 How Sweat Can Help Hair Grow?

 Believe it or not, sweat can play a helpful role in your hair health.
-Here’s a closer look at how sweat can actually benefit your scalp and potentially aid hair growth.
+Here’s a closer look at how sweat can actually help hair growth and benefit your scalp.

 1. Scalp Hydration